-Italy is a biodiversity zone and home to several animal species than any other European country.
+Italy is a biodiversity zone and home to more animal species than any other European country.

-Considering the wide range of animal species here, it behooves us to watch out for poisonous animals in Italy even as we enjoy the land’s beauty.
+Considering Italy’s wide range of animal species, it behooves us to watch out for poisonous animals even as we enjoy the land’s beauty.

-Italy is also the location of one of the world’s great cities-Rome and a favorite of visitors.
+Italy is also the location of one of the world’s great cities, Rome, and is a favorite of visitors.

-The great monuments and works of art, striking landscapes, unequaled cultural heritage, fascinating water bodies, and rich history of Italy attract visitors.
+Italy attracts visitors with its great monuments and works of art, striking landscapes, unequaled cultural heritage, fascinating water bodies, and rich history.

 The enabling ecosystem here supports the survival of many animals and provides a suitable environment for these animals to thrive.

-The wildlife of Italy is so impressive that UNESCO declared the Dolomiti Bellunesi National Park a World Heritage Site in 2009.
+Italy’s wildlife is so impressive that UNESCO declared the Dolomiti Bellunesi National Park a World Heritage Site in 2009.

-Notwithstanding the rich beauty of Italy, it is important to watch out for some animals considered poisonous in this beautiful country, even as one goes around exploring the country.
+Notwithstanding Italy’s rich beauty, it is important to watch out for some poisonous animals in this beautiful country, even as one explores it.

-Although many of these poisonous animals do not represent a great risk to human life, except in cases of anaphylaxis- a severe allergy to the toxins of various venom, it is important to know about these animals.
+Although many of these poisonous animals do not represent a great risk to human life, except in cases of anaphylaxis—a severe allergy to the toxins of various venom—it is important to know about them.

 Keep reading as we examine some poisonous animals in Italy.